Vinesma/.dotfiles/install/README.md

 Install `git` so you can clone this repo, you may also need to install `python`.
 Once you have both and are connected the scripts can do most of the heavy lifting for you.
 Go ahead and run `python main.py` to install all the things provided.

+After everything is done, make sure to run `chmod +x ~/.autostart` so that qtile can run the autostart file.
+Then reboot the system.

 ## Anything missing?

 Try running the included python script `main.py` and selecting the "individual install" option.